cjbottaro/faktory_worker_ex/README.md

   worker_config: MyWorkerConfig
 ```

-Dynamic runtime configuration will be covered in the hexdocs.
+Runtime configuration will be covered in the hexdocs.

 ## Define a job module